GameFoundry/bsf/Documentation/Manuals/docs/00_User/07_GUI/01_guiSetup.md

 Now our camera will render just overlay objects (GUI and sprites), and nothing else.

 Next, we want to prevent the camera from clearing the render target.
 By default cameras will set all the pixels in the render target to some default value before they start rendering, every frame.
-We want our GUI camera to just render on top of anything rendered by the scene camera, so we disable that functionality by retrieving a @ref bs::Viewport "Viewport" from the camera.
+We want our GUI camera to just render on top of anything rendered by the scene camera, so we disable that functionality by retrieving a @bs::Viewport from the camera.

-**Viewport** is retrieved by calling @ref bs::CCamera::getViewport "CCamera::getViewport()".
-It allows you to set if the render target is cleared through @ref bs::Viewport::setClearFlags "Viewport::setClearFlags()" by providing the @ref bs::ClearFlagBits::Empty "ClearFlagBits::Empty" flag.
+**Viewport** is retrieved by calling @bs::CCamera::getViewport.
+It allows you to set if the render target is cleared through @bs::Viewport::setClearFlags by providing the @bs::ClearFlagBits::Empty flag.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<Viewport> viewport = guiCamera->getViewport();